Enumeration Attacks: How Exposed Identifiers Enable Systematic Abuse

 continue

-This methodical approach allows harvesting entire datasets without triggering traditional security alerts.
-An attacker discovering /api/user/1001 naturally tests /api/user/1002, /api/user/1003, and so on.
+This methodical approach enables large-scale harvesting without triggering simple volume alerts.
+When an attacker finds /api/user/1001, they try /api/user/1002, /api/user/1003, and so on.

 Traditional Sequential ID Exposure: